modeset/-deprecated-utensils/spec/javascripts/readme.md

 Jasmine is setup under [jasminerice](https://github.com/bradphelan/jasminerice), which incorporates a patched version of [jasmine-jquery](https://github.com/velesin/jasmine-jquery)

+Jasminerice defaults to Jasmine's html reporter for displaying spec results.
+This is overridden to the trivial reporter within `spec.js`, since it executes much faster.

 The fixtures in `/spec/javascripts/fixtures/` are copied in from each utensil's markup directory.
 This is invoked by the rake task: